MCAT: Scaling Many-to-Many Speech-to-Text Translation with MLLMs to 70 Languages: Introduction

 \section{Introduction}

 Speech-to-Text Translation (S2TT) involves converting speech from a source language into text in a target language.
 Traditionally, S2TT tasks have relied on a cascaded system, where an Automatic Speech Recognition (ASR) model first transcribes the speech into text~\cite{baevski2020wav2vec}, followed by a Machine Translation (MT) model that translates the text into the target language~\cite{cheng2019breaking}.
-Recently, MLLMs~\cite{Qwen-Audio} have demonstrated advantages in simplifying the model architecture and mitigating error propagation~\cite{sperber2020speech} in both ASR~\cite{zhang2023speechgpt} and S2TT tasks~\cite{chu2024qwen2}.
+Recently, MLLMs~\cite{Qwen-Audio} have shown promise in simplifying model architectures and mitigating cascaded error propagation~\cite{sperber2020speech}.

 However, existing MLLMs for S2TT are constrained by two challenges: \textbf{language coverage} and \textbf{efficiency}.
 First, MLLM training is usually data-driven, but the existing S2TT datasets~\cite{wang2020covost} are predominantly English-centric.
 This leads to limited language coverage and weak many-to-many translation capabilities, as shown in Figure \ref{motivation}(a).
 Second, current MLLMs often employ an adapter structure similar to LLaVA~\cite{liu2023visual}, which uses an MLP directly to project features into the LLM, resulting in a very long input sequence (e.g., $\mathbf{750}$ tokens~\cite{Qwen-Audio}), even for extremely short samples such as ``Will it rain tomorrow?'', leading to limited inference efficiency.